ebruchez/ebruchez.github.io/pages/typewriter-collection-hermes.md

 - a Hermes Ambassador with carbon ribbon
 - a Hermes Ambassador electric

-In the meanwhile, this page presents my collection of 20 Hermes typewriters as of April 2025.
+In the meanwhile, this page presents my collection of 20 Hermes typewriters as of April 2025, covering over 30 years of history

 ## The collection